 In Colorado, there are few limits on where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
-If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+If you wish to scatter them, you have many options.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.